-You will need the proper resources to allow your child to explore audiobooks.
+You'll need the proper resources to allow your child to explore audiobooks.
 But is there an audio book app for kids?
-Yes, many, in fact – and Booka is one of the best!
+Yes!
+There are many audiobook apps for kids – and Booka is one of the best!

 Booka is a one-stop shop for kids’ audiobooks and more.
 This reading app for kids offers numerous benefits for children and parents who are engaging in at-home reading.
 When you choose Booka, you gain access to exclusive and unique features.
 This includes Booka’s read-to-me function, which allows children to listen and follow along with the text of a story.
-With hundreds of books for all ages, using Booka to listen to audiobooks is a no-brainer.
+With hundreds of books for all ages, using Booka to listen to audiobooks and read to me books is a no-brainer.